-Your attorney will be able to file the paperwork to obtain occupational driving privileges.
-If you are not represented by an attorney, you may either obtain the ALS packet at the court or download it here.
-There is a $70.00 fee to file the petition with the court.
+- Your attorney will be able to file the paperwork to obtain occupational driving privileges.
+If you are not represented by an attorney, you may obtain the ALS packet at the court.
 You will need to provide on the journal entry your place of employment, hours of employment and route traveled for employment purposes.
 This journal entry should be submitted to the court along with current proof of financial responsibility.

 - Attend a remedial driving class.